alenso94/CloudComputing/README.md

  ## Cloud Security - HTTPS Implementation

 13. Serve the application over https using Self-signed certificate.

-A self-signed certificate is one where the signature is generated using the private key that is associated with that same certificate.
+A self-signed certificate is the one where the signature is generated using the private key that is associated with that same certificate.
 The client needs to "know and trust" the CA that signed a certificate, because that trust relationship is what allows the client to validate a server certificate.
 Web browsers and other HTTP clients come pre-configured with a list of known and trusted CAs, but obviously if you use a self-signed certificate the CA is not going to be known and validation will fail.
 If the web browser is unable to validate a server certificate, it will let you proceed and visit the site in question, but it will make sure you understand that you are doing it at your own risk.